sumit-kr-das/flipcart-clone/README.md

 ## 📌 Motive of the Project

-<b>Online Food Delivery Appication</b> is a full-stack MERN tool.
-The main objective of the project is to learn and implement a real- time application on database for Online-Food Ordering System
+<b>Flipcart Clone Appication</b> is a full-stack MERN tool.
+The main objective of the project is to learn and implement a real- time application on database for ecom website.

 ## Preview Application